Chicago Spinal Cord Injury (SCI) Lawyers

 - Unsafe premises.
-Anyone who slips, trips, or falls can suffer a herniated disc or any other form of spinal cord harm.
-If an item falls off a shelf or a customer is mugged because of negligent security, damages to the spine can also occur.
+Anyone who slips, trips, or falls can suffer from a herniated disc or any other form of spinal cord harm.
+If an item falls off a shelf or a customer is mugged because of negligent security, damage to the spine can also occur.

 - Sports and recreation injuries.
 Football players, mountain climbers, cheerleaders, divers, and equestrians may be the most at risk of SCI, but any athlete can suffer a spinal cord injury.

-One place where fault is not an issue is in workers’ compensation cases.
-If an employee suffered a spinal cord injury while working on the job, then the employee should be entitled to payment of all reasonable medical bills to treat the spine injury and 2/3 of the lost the wages while the employee cannot work.
+If an employee suffered a spinal cord injury while working on the job, then the employee should be entitled to payment of all reasonable medical bills to treat the spine injury and two-thirds of their lost wages while the employee cannot work.
 If the spinal injury causes a permanent disability, the worker may be entitled to additional work loss benefits.

 Helping spinal cord injury victims get justice in Chicago

-Our compassionate Chicago spinal cord injury attorneys understand how traumatic your injuries are.
-We have the same concerns you do about your ability or the ability of a loved one to have a normal life.
+Our compassionate Chicago spinal cord injury attorneys work with neurosurgeons, pain management doctors, and other physicians who understand how severe spinal cord injuries are and how much discomfort and pain SCI patients live with.
 At Gainsberg Law, we understand your concerns about how the medical bills will be paid and how you will earn a living.
-To speak with a compassionate attorney who works to hold wrongdoers accountable, please call our office at 312-600-9585 or fill out our contact form to schedule a free consultation.
+To speak with a compassionate attorney who works to hold wrongdoers accountable, please call our office or fill out our contact form to schedule a free consultation.